Orangeade Recipe

 Sommer’s Recipe Highlights

-- Southern by Nature – Orangeade has such deep southern roots, one taste might entice you to call it Arn-gid as well, with a sweet southern drawl.
-Y’all will definitely come back to this recipe… Ya hear?
+Southern by Nature – Orangeade has such deep southern roots, one taste might entice you to call it Arn-gid as well, with a sweet southern drawl.
+Y’all (pardon me, you’ins in the Blue Ridge) will definitely come back to this recipe… Ya hear?

 Key Ingredients and Tips

-- Freshly squeezed orange juice – First, like with lemonade, start with fresh juice, not the store-bought variety.
+- Freshly squeezed orange juice – First, like with all of the best lemonade recipes (including my Brazilian limonada recipe), start with fresh juice, not the store-bought variety.
 I like to use ripe Navel oranges or Cara Cara oranges.
 Sometimes I use a combination of both!

-- Sugar and water – I use these to make a simple syrup, which is less grainy and more easy to add to the drink.ee
+- Sugar and water – I use these to make a simple syrup first, which is less grainy and easier to add to the drink, than just stirring in plain sugar.

-- Vanilla extract – My secret addition for the best homemade orangeade are to add a scant amount of high-quality extract, to give the southern orangeade recipe an old-fashioned soda fountain quality.
+- Vanilla extract – My secret addition for the best homemade orange drink is to add a scant amount of high-quality extract, to give the southern orangeade recipe an old-fashioned soda fountain quality.

 - Salt – I also add a tiny pinch of salt to accentuate the natural sweet and tart flavors.